FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_commit/readme.md

 6. **Rollback**: Restore the configuration to its previous state if the configuration process fails.
-When configuring multiple devices in a single transaction and the process fails on one particular device, the rollback procedure is applied to all touched devices.
+When configuring multiple devices in a single transaction and the process fails on one particular device, the rollback procedure is applied to **all touched devices**.
 This is done with the auto rollback procedure, which is by enabled by default.
-The procedure can be disabled with the `do-rollback` flag in the RPC input, in which case only failed devices are rolled back.
+The procedure can be disabled with the `do-rollback` flag in the RPC input, in which case **only failed devices are rolled back**.

 !!!
 The `skip-unreachable-nodes` flag controls whether unreachable nodes are